 Also available will be videos of a range of smaller intercultural ensembles comprised of VICO roster members and special guests:

-- Niel Golden (tabla), Douglas Hensley (lute), Mark Ferris (violin), and Sungyoung Lim (cello)
+- Niel Golden (hang drum), Douglas Hensley (lute), Mark Ferris (violin), and Sungyoung Lim (cello)

 - Geronimo Mendoza (oboe) and Nicole Linaksita (piano)